loopier/ziva/README.md

 // at least one effect attached to it
 ~track fx1: \reverbL;
 // a track is also a mixer
-// patch an instrument to the track
+// patch an instrument to the track and set the mix level ~gtr =>.1 ~track mix1: 0.2;
-~track <=.1 ~gtr mix1: 0.1; //
-// we can patch the other way (from right to left) ~candy =>.2 ~track;
-// but then the mix has to be done separately
-~track mix2: 0.3; // a bit of reverb

-// we finally patch the track to the output mixer with
+// we finally patch the track with reverb to the output mixer with ~track >>>.4 0.1;
-// yet another syntax.
-This only patches the source to
-// the main output mixer, it cannot be used to patch anything
-// to a submixer like `track`
-// this is the same as writing:
-// ~mixer <=.4 mix4: 0.1
-~track =>>.4 0.1;

-// we finally set a global effect that affects the final output and
+// set a global effect that affects the final output
-// but first, prepare an lfo to control the wetness ~drywet lfo: sine(0.1, 0, 1);
 // add the effect
 ~mixer fx1: hpf(70);
+// an lfo to control the wetness
+~drywet lfo: sine(0.1, 0, 1);
 // and control the wetness with the lfo
-~mixer wet100: ~drywet;
+~mixer wet1: ~drywet;
 )

 // stop everything instantly